-- Bypass tokens with failing email addresses: those entries with a failing email address will be skipped - they won't receive any email;
+- Bypass tokens with failing email addresses: those entries with a failing email address will be skipped - they will not receive an email;

-- Min days between reminders: skip tokens for which a reminder has been "recently" sent;
+- Min days between reminders: skip tokens if a reminder has been "recently" sent;

-- Max reminders:skip tokens for which a given number of reminders have already been sent;
+- Max reminders: skip tokens if a given number of reminders have already been sent;

-- Bypass date control before sending email: skip those entries that are not in the time-frame within which they can be used.
+- Bypass date control before sending email: skip those entries that are not within the time-frame that they can be used.

 Sending emails by batch

-When you have to send a lot of emails at the same time, LimeSurvey will only send the first batch of N emails (this threshold is set by the administrator from the email settings, located in the global settings of your LimeSurvey installation).
+When sending a large number of emails at the same time, LimeSurvey will only send the first batch of N emails (this threshold is set by the administrator from the email settings, located in the global settings of your LimeSurvey installation).

-If you are using tokens and a participant fills out the survey, a confirmation email is sent to his/her email address.
+If you are using tokens and a participant fills out the survey, a confirmation email is sent to their email address.

-If you don't want this message to be sent, just deactivate this functionality from the general settings of your survey.
+If you do not want this message sent, deactivate this functionality from the general settings of your survey.

 Start bounce processing

-When sending an email, the LimeSurvey email bounce tracking system automatically adds a survey-id and token-id to the mail header without the notice of the survey administrator.
-These "custom headers" are added to each invitation email that is sent through your LimeSurvey installation to the survey participants.
+When sending an email, the LimeSurvey email bounce tracking system automatically adds a survey-id and token-id to the mail header.
+These "custom headers" are added to each invitation email that is sent through your LimeSurvey installation to survey participants.
 When the email is bounced back, the original header along with the "Delivery notification" header is received.
-Then, the system checks for new emails and parses the emails that have these custom headers and mark the wrong email address in the survey participants table.
+The system then checks for new emails and parses the emails that have these custom headers and marks the wrong email address in the survey participants table.

 For a short description of each field, check the following wiki section.
-If you wish to use the LimeSurvey installation global settings, go to the Used bounce settings and select the Use global settings option.
+To use the LimeSurvey installation Global settings, go to Used bounce settings and select the Use global settings option.

-Click on the following link for more information on how to correctly configure this feature.
+Click the following link for more information on how to correctly configure this feature.